- On this page

 Please note that this qualification is only available until 31 December 2015.
 In order to claim this qualification you must have completed the required 180 credits by this time.

 This qualification is not available to new students.
-If you are a new student please see instead the revised version of our Master of Business Administration (F61).
+If you are a new student please see instead the revised version of our MBA (F61).
 If you have any questions about your eligibility for this MBA (F02) please contact the Qualifications and Ceremonies Centre on +44 (0)1908 653003 or by email.

 The internationally recognised MBA qualification is designed for practising managers aspiring to higher positions.
 The emphasis is on strategic analysis, interdisciplinary skills, intellectual stimulation and independent judgement.
 Within the broad framework of organisations, their external context and management, you will learn to use the knowledge to analyse, synthesise and evaluate a wide range of situations.
 Among these will be economic, environmental, social and technological change issues, corporate governance, markets and customers, managing resources and operations, financing organisations, management and development of people, developing information technologies for application in business and management within a global knowledge-based economy, and development of appropriate business policies and strategies within a changing context to meet stakeholder interests.
 The modules comprising the MBA are challenging.
 They assume that you already have some experiential knowledge acquired from managerial work.